Program Requirements

 *

-Environmental Science Minors enrolled between Fall 2025 and Fall 2028 may fulfill their disciplinary requirement with EEPS 3400 Minerals, Rocks, and the Environment OR with EEPS 3410 Introduction to Geochemistry while students enrolled in the programs in Fall 2028 and beyond must satisfy their disciplinary requirement with EEPS 3410 Introduction to Geochemistry.
+Environmental Science minors enrolled between Fall 2025 and Fall 2028 may fulfill their disciplinary requirement with EEPS 3400 Minerals, Rocks, Resources and the Environment or with EEPS 3410 Introduction to Geochemistry, whereas students who enroll in the program in Fall 2028 or later must satisfy their disciplinary requirement with EEPS 3410 Introduction to Geochemistry.

 Disciplinary Elective Courses